 Top Initiatives of Predictive Analytics in Insurance

-Since predictive analytics tools rely on data and the insurance sector is filled with lots of it, there are many ways for these technologies to be used within the industry.
-However, let’s take a look at the four main ones.
+Since predictive analytics tools rely on data and the insurance sector is filled with lots of it, there are many ways for these technologies to be leveraged within the industry.

 1. Improving Underwriting Processes